FoxoTech/methylprep/docs/faq.md

 ## How to process only part of a GEO dataset

 The `methylprep meta_data` command line interface (CLI) option allows you to specify which samples to process using keyword matching against the GEO meta data.
 You can use this before `methylprep download` and `methylprep process` to create smaller data sets, faster.

+You can also specify sample names individually from a large set like this: `methylprep process --sample_name Bob -n Suzy -n Doug`.
+This will reduce processing time.

 ### Examples